Biaowang00/Homework2/README.md

 </table>

 1. Write a query that returns everyone in the database whose last name begins with M.
+	SELECT * FROM EVERYONE WHERE LASTNAME LIKE ‘M%’;

 2. Write a query that returns everyone who lives in Illinois with a first name of AL.
+	SELECT * FROM EVERYONE
+	WHERE STATE =’AL’
+	AND FIRST_NAME =’AL’;

 3. What shorthand could you use instead of WHERE a >= 10 AND a <=30?
+	WHERE A BETWEEN 10 AND 30;

 4. What will this query return?

     SELECT FIRSTNAME
     FROM DOUBLE_AGENTS
     WHERE FIRSTNAME = 'AL'
       AND LASTNAME = 'BULHER';
+	The result came nothing because the two condition statements are not correct.

 1. Using the DOUBLE<sub>AGENTS</sub> table, write a query that returns the following: